geetHup9n0L/SOC-monitoring-with-Wazuh/docs/02-fim-setup.md

 <img width="1590" height="603" alt="image" src="https://github.com/user-attachments/assets/03f8885e-677f-47a4-8767-680eee3bb3e6" />
 <img width="1590" height="811" alt="image" src="https://github.com/user-attachments/assets/5aed7e2e-c9c2-4dfa-ba68-e14100d64512" />

-We are working on Ubuntu-enduser's directory, and the centralized agent.config apply to all diffent machines.
+We are currently working on Ubuntu-enduser's directory, and the centralized agent.config apply to all different machines.

-To separate each OS sets, we have to specify the name of OS, in our case: `os=Linux`.
-So this config only apply to Linux-based machines
+To avoid incompatible architecture, we separate each OS sets by specifying the name of OS, in our case: `os=Linux`.
+So this config only apply to Linux-based machines:
 ```
 <agent_config os="Linux">